Simple Knitted Shrug

 I bought 6 skeins and knit double stranded.
 When I was finished I had the better part of 2 skeins left over.

-Using Lion Brand Vanna’s Choice Yarn in Brick, I used 4 skeins, with some left over.
+- The second shrug I made, I used Lion Brand Vanna’s Choice Yarn in Brick, I only used 4 skeins, with some left over.

 I noticed on the labels there are different measurements for each worth noting here: